TylerTemp/SaintsField/README.md

 *   `EColor backgroundColor=EColor.CharcoalGray`: background color
 *   `string colorCallback=null`: a callback or property name for the filler color.
 The function must return a `EColor`, `Color`, a name of `EColor`/`Color`, or a hex color string (starts with `#`).
 This will override `color` parameter.
 *   `string backgroundColorCallback=null`: a callback or property name for the background color.
 *   `string titleCallback=null`: a callback for displaying the title.
-The function sigunature is:
+The function signature is:

     ```csharp
     string TitleCallback(float curValue, float min, float max, string label);